Become a Member

 If a voting member of the Association alleges a violation of NSPRA Policy 205.140, Campaigning for Office and files a formal complaint against a candidate, the following procedure shall be followed:

-Each year, the President will appoint a committee composed of two members of the Executive Board and the chair of the Executive Board Search Committee.
+During years in which there is a contested election, the President will appoint a committee composed of two members of the Executive Board and the chair of the Executive Board Search Committee.
 This committee will be responsible for monitoring the campaign process, reviewing complaints and making recommendations on any sanctions.

 C. Complaint Process